-The looks on Mr Bolton and Mrs Montez's faces when they see Troy and Gabriella singing on stage.
+The looks on Mr. Bolton and Mrs. Montez's faces when they see Troy and Gabriella singing on stage.

-I Want It All is the twins envisioning their dreams coming true.
-And they want to be together when it happens.
-For all her It's All About Me Sharpay wants her brother at her side.
+"I Want It All" is the twins envisioning their dreams coming true and they want to be together when it happens.
+For all her It's All About Me attitude, Sharpay wants her brother at her side.

 Also, the Evans family is a walking CMOH.
 They are so ridiculously affectionate that one has to wonder why Ryan isn't as much of a Spoiled Brat as his sister.